EICR Inspections and Certification

 All workplaces in the UK must have an Electrical Installation Condition Report (EICR) conducted on a regular basis.

-Failure to provide a safe workplace under the 1989 Electricity at Work Regulations Act can have serious consequences including decommissioning of the building and financial penalties.
+Failure to provide a safe workplace under the Electrical work regulations 1989 can have serious consequences including decommissioning of the building and financial penalties.

 phs Compliance provides you with a complete inspection and certification service carried out by our own nationwide team of fully qualified electrical engineers.